Fnac

 Fnac (/fr/) is a French multinational retail chain specializing in the sale of entertainment media and consumer electronics.

 Fnac was founded by André Essel and Max Théret in 1954.
 Its headquarters is located in Le Flavia in Ivry-sur-Seine near Paris.
 Its name is an abbreviation of Fédération Nationale d'Achats des Cadres ("National Purchasing Federation for Executives").
 It merged with Darty in 2016 to become Groupe Fnac Darty.
+Fnac became a Public limited company on the Paris stock exchange in 1980.

 History

 Max Théret had a passion for photography which began in 1932.
 Hunted by the Gestapo, Théret left the Occupied Zone in 1942, moving to Grenoble, where he took up photography as a career.
 After the war, he trained as a photo laboratory technician, founded his own laboratory, and later constructed the first colour-processing machine in France.
 In 1951, while working for the telephone company, he founded Economie Nouvelle, a membership discount buying group for products sold through participating merchants.

 In 1952, Théret and André Essel conceived a new magazine-based buyers club.
 Founded 1954, Fnac was a members-only discount buyers' club, offering sharp discounts on commercial and consumer products, based on the founders' socialist principles.
 Their aim was to improve the lives of the workers, not through higher salaries but through lower prices.

 The first shop was opened in a sublet, a second-floor apartment on the rue de Sebastopol in Paris on July 31, 1954.

 The brand positioning of the company continued with the training of sales assistants in their product categories, with purchases being guaranteed for one year.
 Furthermore, all products were tested in the company's independent test centre before sale.
 The test centre would check for technical quality, ease of use, price, and value for money ("rapport qualité-prix"), and all results were published in the company's free members' magazine Contact, which today can also be found advertised in store.
 In addition, staff were expected to do more than just sell their products but offer advice to customers and, beginning in 1957, blacklist any unsatisfactory products, such as those with technical difficulties.
 By the end of its first full year of operation the company saw revenues of 50 million old francs.
 In 1957, it was selling televisions, hi-fis, recording equipment, radios and records.